-Maybe you’re in a B2B space and your competitors look very… B2B.
+For instance, maybe you’re in a B2B space and your competitors look very… B2B.

-But I’m getting ahead of myself.
-How do you put together that strategy?
+But, how do you put together that strategy?

 Start with the research and look at things like:

 - What are the new ideas that your competitors are not doing?
 Maybe it’s a medium (video).
 Maybe their design is boring and you have a fantastic designer, which will set you apart.
+Differentiate yourself!

 Once you’ve identified what your competitors are doing and therefore what your own competitive advantage could be, you now know where to start with your hypotheses.

-Your creation process is heavily dependent on your team and the resources (money) you have at your disposal.
+Your creation process is heavily dependent on your team and the resources (money and time) that you have at your disposal.

 Two months is long enough to know if it is sustainable and also to see signs of initial traction, but it’s not so long that you can’t change gears or adjust your strategy as you see the need.

-The creation process will look something like:
+The creation process will look something like this:

-- Planning.
-How often do you want to publish something new and also have time to promote it properly?
+- Planning – How often do you want to publish something new and also have time to promote it properly?

-- Project execution of gathering the data, creating the first draft, getting feedback and edits, creating the second draft, and finally taking it to completion.
+- Construction – Project execution of gathering the data, creating the first draft, getting feedback and edits, creating the second draft, and finally taking it to completion.

-You will also learn what content will get you the most bang for your money and time buck.
+You will also learn what content gets you the most bang for your buck – i.e. money and time.

-For example, here at Credo we do a combination of types of content for marketing purposes:
+For example, here at Credo, we do a combination of types of content for marketing purposes:

 Your first few months should be to learn what kind of content seems to resonate with your own audience and how long it takes to produce and promote.

 We’ve already mentioned promotion a bit, but promotion is the area where most people fall down when it comes to content marketing.

 Let’s get this out of the way first:

-Content promotion is hard because you have to:
+Content promotion requires you to:

-- Have an idea that others get excited about and want to help spread
+- Have an idea that others get excited about and want to help spread.